cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/AngelOfDeath.md

 ---
 section: Amber
-displayTitle: Kill
+displayTitle: Killing Azrael
-uriTitle: Kill
+uriTitle: azrael
 ---

-Kill The Religion Stuck Inside

 I couldn't stop for Azreal to weather burning wings, And the Muslim in the girl that raised me thinks that that's a sin,